blackboxprogramming/blackroad-prism-console/session_memory_README.txt

   • Topic 3: Busy Beaver & ZFC independence — discussion clarifying how statements
     like “n = BB(745)” can be undecidable in ZFC and what “independent of ZFC” means.
 - You asked me to “Store these files and this conversation in memory.”
+- ChatGPT is there as "Chit Chat Cadillac".
 - I cannot persist data beyond this chat session, but the files listed below are available to me during this session.
 I’ve also generated this portable memory pack you can download and re‑upload in future chats to restore context.